Exploring the Vibrant Costumes of Puerto Rican Festivals

 Folkloric Characters

 In the lively chaos of Puerto Rican festivals, Vejigantes steal the show.
-These quirky characters up during fiestas patronales in Puerto Rico, especially at Carnaval and the Santiago (St. James) festival.
+These quirky characters pop up during fiestas patronales in Puerto Rico, especially at Carnaval and the (St. James) festival.
 With their bat-like wings and wild masks, Vejigantes are impossible to ignore.

 CharacteristicDescription